How to Make DIY Essential Oil Rollers

 Secure the roller ball filament onto the top of the glass bottle

 Place a vinyl label on the outside of the glass bottle.

 If you don’t have any essential oils yet, no worries.
-I was once brand new to oils, and the first oil I ever tried was when a family member introduced me to Young Living’s peppermint oil, and after that I was hooked.
-My recommendation is to start out with Young Living’s premium starter kit because there are now 12 different oils plus all kinds of extras for just $165, so the variety is so much fun to experiment play with, and there’s also a free diffuser so you can try out different diffuser blends, too.
+My recommendation is to start out with Young Living’s premium starter kit which includes 12 different oils and all kinds of extras for just $165, so it’s such a good deal, and there’s also a free diffuser that comes with it!
 Learn more and get your kit here.

-I’ll tell you right now, some of the best oils to start with to make a roller bottle blend are lavender, frankincense, Citrus Fresh, peppermint, Thieves, and PanAway.
-And I wish I had known that straightaway because instead I diffused all of my oils before realizing the magic of roller bottles.
+My favorite kit oils to start with for rollers are lavender, frankincense, Citrus Fresh, peppermint, Thieves, and PanAway.
+I wish I had known that straightaway because instead I diffused all of my starter kit oils before realizing the magic of rollers.
 Whoops!
-Diffusing is amazing, but if I could do it all again I definitely would have made more roller bottles right away.
+Diffusing is amazing, but if I could do it all again I definitely would have made more rollers right away.

-If you’re wondering about the oils that come in the kit, here are just a few pointers about some of these oils and how they would work in roller bottles.
+If you’re wondering about the oils that come in the kit, here are just a few descriptions about some of these oils and how they work in roller blends.

 Thieves: Added to a carrier oil in a roller bottle is amazing for immune support.
 Swipe on the bottoms of the feet before bedtime, the back of the neck, or the spine to keep the immune system going strong.